 Eating a nutrient-dense diet can help support recovery after treatments like chemotherapy.

 A registered dietitian can help you establish nutrition guidelines that are appropriate for you.
-Here are a few diet tips for CLL to add to your treatment plan.
+Here are a few diet tips for people with CLL you can add to your treatment plan.

 Processed meat refers to meat that has been treated to preserve flavor by undergoing salting, curing, or smoking, like hot dogs, bacon, and ham.

 One 2018 study found an association between eating a Western diet and CLL.
-The study included 369 people with CLL and 1,605 control participants.
-It compared the incidence of CLL in people who followed one of three diets: Western, Prudent, and Mediterranean.
+The study included 369 people with CLL and 1,605 people without CLL.
+Researchers compared the association between CLL and three diets: Western, Prudent, and Mediterranean.